 So, The Testaments definitely has commercial appeal and Atwood’s additions, no doubt, will be used in the series.
 But overall, the book is kind of lightweight and pedestrian, and it really seems like Atwood wrote The Testaments strictly for the masses.
 The Handmaid’s Tale, by contrast, is a better quality book because it’s obvious that Atwood really considered the plot for a long time and did her research.
 She took the time to craft the story using ordeals that real women have endured somewhere in the world at some point in time, giving The Handmaid’s Tale a more realistic feel, which made it a whole lot scarier and more compelling.
 The Handmaid’s Tale makes a solid, important, bold, political statement that may have felt far-fetched in 1985, but is definitely relevant in 2019.
 I’m not sure The Testament makes the same caliber of a statement, even if it’s more enjoyable to read.

 If I were rating The Testaments on a five star scale, I think I’d give it three-and-a-half stars.
 The Testaments is definitely readable and interesting, but it doesn’t really stand up to the original story.
-It’s definitely not the same complex quality, and lacks the depth and shock and awe of the original.
+The story definitely does not have the same level of complexity, and lacks the depth and shock and awe of the original.
 I found The Handmaid’s Tale much more difficult to read, but ultimately it’s a much better book because it’s been crafted from reality.
 The Testaments, by contrast, isn’t based as much in reality as it is speculation.
 And… as I’ve noticed on Amazon.com’s reviews, some people are upset that “June” (who was called Kate in the movie and was unnamed in the original book and remains unnamed in the sequel) gets very little mention in this sequel.
 So anyone who thinks they’d like to read this to find out about “June” is going to be very disappointed.
 Readers should remember that “June” doesn’t exist in Atwood’s book.
 That’s a character name that was given to her for the TV series.
 Atwood’s books aren’t the TV series, so readers shouldn’t go to the books for updates on what will happen in the series– although I do think aspects of The Testaments will be woven into upcoming seasons of The Handmaid’s Tale.

 As an Amazon Associate, I get a small commission from Amazon when people purchase things on my site.